New York! New York!

 If it’s not too brutally hot or too bitterly cold there is always the option of walking from place to place!
 There is no street in NYC that doesn’t have something of interest on it and often I’ll find that I’ve walked miles before I even realize it.

-I’ve been to New York twice in the past 12 months and both times I stayed in Midtown.
-This wouldn’t be my first choice of neighborhood, but it worked out for the group.
+My past two visits found me staying in Midtown.
+This wouldn’t be my first choice of neighborhood, but it worked for our group.
 I’ve also stayed at the SoHo Grand and it was lovely, but the rooms are very small.
-Most New York hotel rooms are and if you’re traveling with a family you’ll need to make sure that the room offers two beds, as a lot of them do not.
+Most New York hotel rooms are and if you’re traveling with a family you’ll want to make sure that the room offers two beds.

-This most recent trip we stayed at the Grand Hyatt on 42nd and Park and overall it was a really a pretty nice place to stay.
-It’s located within walking distance to both Rockefeller Center and Times Square and is attached to Grand Central Station, so it’s easy to get pretty much anywhere!
-The rooms and hotel surroundings are all pretty nice.
-There is a cute little convenience spot called The Market in the lobby where you can pick up snacks, drinks and most importantly Starbucks coffee!
-My two complaints were the towels were on the old side and the walls are pretty thin.
-I could hear people going in and out of their rooms all night long.
+This most recent trip we stayed at the Grand Hyatt on 42nd and Park and overall it was really nice.
+It’s located within walking distance to both Rockefeller Center and Times Square and is attached to Grand Central Station, so it’s easy to get everywhere!
+There is a cute little convenience spot called The Market in the lobby where you can pick up snacks, drinks and most importantly coffee!